mattbierner/code2020/_posts/2021-03-23-returns-for-jsdoc.md

   maxres: https://i.ytimg.com/vi/16mUmKZanrA/maxresdefault.jpg
 ---

-VS Code now automatically inserts @ returns when generating JSDoc comments.
-This works in both JavaScript and TypeScript files
+VS Code automatically inserts `@returns` when generating JSDoc comments.
+This works in both JavaScript and TypeScript files.

-@returns is only added if the function contains a return statement.
+`@returns` is only added if the function contains a return statement.
 You can easily disable it with the `typescript.suggest.jsdoc.generateReturns` and `javascript.suggest.jsdoc.generateReturns` settings.